Adroiti/docs-for-code-review-tools/Pylint-bad-except-order.md

-Pattern: Use correct order for except clauses
+Pattern: Use correct order for `except` clauses

 Issue: -

 ## Description

 Used when except clauses are not in the correct order (from the more specific to the more generic).
-If you don't fix the order, some exceptions may not be catched by the most specific handler.
+If you don't fix the order, some exceptions may not be caught by the most specific handler.

 Example of **incorrect** code: